mlab817/faqs/src/national-tobacco-administration/what-is-the-purpose-of-the-subsidy-granted-from-the-tobacco-fund-(ra-4155)-to-nta.md

 ---
  title: What is the purpose of the subsidy granted from the tobacco fund (RA 4155) to NTA?

-tags: ["purpose","subsidy","granted","tobacco","fund","ra","nta"]

  ---

-### National Tobacco Administration
+## National Tobacco Administration

-## What is the purpose of the subsidy granted from the tobacco fund (RA 4155) to NTA?
+# What is the purpose of the subsidy granted from the tobacco fund (RA 4155) to NTA?

  - Per paragraph 4, of Section 5 (of R.A.
 4155, or An Act to Promote and Strengthen the Virginia Tobacco Industry), the Tobacco Fund shall be used for Operational, Office and Field Expenses, and establishment of Research and Grading Institute.